valorad/smart-eatout/README.md

 # smart-eatout
 Smart Eat-out.
-A project for the class Computing on Cloud
+A project for the course Computing on Cloud